racocvr/ReverseShellTz5/README.md

 # ReverseShellTz5
-A Tizen .NET App which opens a reverse shell on the smart tv
+A Tizen .NET App which opens a reverse shell on a Tizen v5+ Samsung smart tv